veracioux/veracioux/README.md

       </a>
     </p>
     <a href="https://opencode.ai">Opencode</a><br/>
-    The AI coding agent built for the terminal<br/>
+    The AI coding agent built for the terminal 🤖<br/>
     <code>(<a href="https://github.com/search?q=repo%3Asst%2Fopencode+author%3Averacioux&type=pullrequests">my contributions</a>)</code>
   </th>
 </tr>